But it doesn't have to end here! Sign up for the 7-day coding interview crash course and you'll get a free Interview Cake problem every week.

 We walk through our whole file system iteratively.
 As we go, we take a "fingerprint" of each file in constant time by hashing the first few, middle few, and last few bytes.
-We store each file's fingerprint in a hash map as we go.
+We store each file's fingerprint in a dictionary as we go.

-If a given file's fingerprint is already in our hash map, we assume we have a duplicate.
+If a given file's fingerprint is already in our dictionary, we assume we have a duplicate.
 In that case, we assume the file edited most recently is the one created by our friend.